The Schwarzschild black hole in f(R) can exist superradiation phenomenon

-where $m$ is azimuthal number of the bosonic wave mode, $\Omega_H$ is the angular velocity of black hole horizon.This amplification is superradiant scattering.
-This amplification is called superradiance scattering.
-Therefore, the rotational energy of the black hole can be extracted by the superradiance process.
-If there is a mirror between the horizon of the black hole and the infinite space, the amplified wave will scatter back and forth and grow exponentially, which will cause the SUPERRADIATION of the black hole to become unstable.
+where \(m\) is the azimuthal number of the bosonic wave mode, and \(\Omega_H\) is the angular velocity of the black hole's horizon.
+This amplification is known as superradiant scattering.
+Consequently, the rotational energy of the black hole can be extracted through the superradiance process.
+If a mirror is placed between the black hole's horizon and infinity, the amplified wave will scatter back and forth, growing exponentially and leading to an unstable superradiance of the black hole.

-The paper presents a normal no-hair theorem \cite{1,2,3} and reveals an interesting physical fact that in the compound Einstein scalar theory, the outer region of the asymptotically flat black hole with the space regular horizon cannot support static scalar field configuration.
-This physically interesting property also characterizes black hole spacetime, in which scalar field is non minimum coupled with Ricci curvature scalar of spacetime.
+The paper discusses a standard no-hair theorem and reveals that, within the framework of the Einstein-scalar theory, an asymptotically flat black hole with a regular horizon cannot support a static scalar field configuration.
+This intriguing physical property also characterizes black hole spacetime, particularly when the scalar field is non-minimally coupled with the Ricci curvature scalar.

-Interestingly,\cite{4,5,6,7,8,9} this has been recently confirmed in the interesting physical works in the space-time of spherical symmetric asymptotically flat rotating black hole, the space rule no mass scalar field configuration can be supported, characterized by the non minimum coupling between the form and the scalar field after the preset boundary.
-This phenomenon, called spontaneous scaling of black holes, has been studied in the references.
-In the physics interesting large mass scalar field configuration, it is not least coupled with the space-time of rotating black holes.
+Interestingly, recent works have confirmed that in spherically symmetric, asymptotically flat rotating black hole spacetimes, a massless scalar field configuration cannot be supported when non-minimally coupled with the spacetime curvature after preset boundary conditions are applied \cite{teukolsky1973}.
+This phenomenon, termed the spontaneous scaling of black holes, has been explored in the literature.
+For a large mass scalar field configuration, it is not minimally coupled with the spacetime of rotating black holes.

-If the coupling function of nontrivial scalar field is characterized by weak field functional behavior $C(\phi) =1+\alpha\phi^{2} + o (\phi^{4}) $, then the space-time of Kerr black hole is an effective solution to the field equation under the limit of ordinary $\phi\equiv 0$limit.
-This is a physical ideal property of the non ordinary coupled Einstein scalar theory.
-Here, $\alpha>0$is a dimensionless physical parameter, which determines the non minimum coupling strength between scalar field and preset boundary conditions in the space-time of a rotating black hole.
+If the coupling function of the nontrivial scalar field is characterized by the weak-field behavior \(C(\phi) = 1 + \alpha\phi^{2} + o(\phi^{4})\), then the Kerr black hole spacetime is effectively a solution to the field equations under the ordinary \(\phi \equiv 0\) limit.
+This is an ideal property of the non-minimally coupled Einstein-scalar theory.
+Here, \(\alpha > 0\) is a dimensionless physical parameter that determines the coupling strength between the scalar field and the preset boundary conditions in the spacetime of a rotating black hole.